Beyond Claude Code: Building a Shared Skill Library

 Problem: Pasting the same instructions into every conversation.

 Solution: Package it as a skill.
 Write once, use consistently.
+See The Claude Code Playbook for a practical walkthrough.

 Problem: Building complex workflows into MCP servers.